Light From the East

 So when these men asked about immortality, the Masters knew perfectly well what Hume and Sinnett had in their minds, because they had no faint conception of immortality.
 They thought it meant to continue as Hume forever and continue as Sinnett forever; and can you imagine a worse immortality than that, a worse hell, never advancing, never changing, never growing, always Hume, and forever Sinnett, no matter how much he learned, no matter how much he grew, always Hume, always Sinnett?
 Why, to us Theosophists that would be a consciousness in hell.
 And show me anything in universal nature that continues unchanged for the fraction of one second: the growing plant, the changes in health, the movements of the planets, the vibrations of the atoms and the electrons and what not, and the changes in growth, the changes in everything, everything changed from what it was a million years ago or ten thousand years ago, a thousand, or a year, or a minute or a second ago, to something new; and, as we see, to something better.
 Always a movement in evolution and progression forwards.
 And the historical studies, the geological researches that our scientists have made, show in fact that in very truth there is such an evolutionary advancement if only of form, a form of life.
 But we say there can be no evolution unless there be evolving beings.
 Otherwise evolution is just an empty abstraction.
 The only evolution we know is that of evolving beings, who evolve, who progress, who move.
 Evolution therefore is merely a name we give to these processes of growth.
 It is not something that exists somewhere out in the absolute or in the abstract and which pushes things or punches them or moves them.
 Evolution means growing beings.

 Now then, Immortality.
 Would you like to be forever and forever and forever and forever endlessly what you are?
 The Gods save me from such a hell!
 And the answer of the Masters was simply this.
 They said to themselves: Brother Sinnett, Brother Hume, we understand you, if you understand us not.
 We know you are speaking of what you think is immortality, in other words your body or at least your soul never changing, always you.
 Never changing your egoity, always you.
 Very well, we will give you an answer such as your untutored minds, uninstructed in the archaic wisdom, can comprehend.
 Yes, there is an immortality of the spiritual ego, and we call it panaeonic immortality, an immortality which endures, that is for all the aeons of the maha-manvantara.
 And those who have evolved or who have advanced spiritually, who have trained and disciplined themselves to ally themselves with the spirit even now, because of that alliance with the spirit can carry on pretty much as now they are, as great Mahatmans enjoying panaeonic immortality to the end of the manvantara.
-But then that immortality ends, my brothers.
-And then they said: Don't you see, my brothers, that an immortality which has an ending is not an immortality?
+But then that immortality ends.
+And then they said: Don’t you see, my brothers, that an immortality which has an ending is not an immortality?
 Because it is a death.
 No matter how long it lasts, if it ends sometime, it is not truly immortal.

 Now we know that although the Jivanmukta, a high adept, growing in wisdom and experience all the time, might self-consciously endure as an ego to the very end of the manvantara — when that end comes what we call the prakritika pralaya sets in, in which the whole solar-system vanishes; its end has come, and it dies.
 Its atoms disappear.
 This is brought about because what we may call the spirit or soul of the solar system goes to higher things.
 The body dies, the body of the solar system dies, the spirit advances to higher things, repeating in the solar system what a man does when he dies.
 We men, children of the solar system, die because it is also the destiny of the solar system when its time comes to die.
 Nature has one law — not one law for the sun, and another law for man, another law for the beast or the plant.
 Nature has one law throughout, and this one law is as it were a body of laws which we call the laws of nature.
 So that what takes place in the great, is of necessity copied in the small because the small is a part of the great; and if the small could free itself from the dominance of the great, it would no longer be less than the great, but greater than the great, which is absurd.
 The part follows the whole.
-Isn't that clear?

 So then, what is immortality?
 The only immortal things in the Theosophical sense of the word are spirit and matter — matter I mean as mulaprakriti, or primordial stuff, which is but the shadow of spirit.
 And even here there are times when I ask myself, can it be said that spirit, that even god-stuff, is eternal?
 In its essence, yes, everything in its essence is eternal even on this plane.
 But there are times when I ask myself, is not even purusha, is not even Brahma non-immortal in the absolute sense?
 And my answer to myself, the whisperings of my intuition to my own soul tell me, ay, even the gods themselves are but immortal for their own life-time as we men are on our plane.
 And what a blessing this is.
 Have we not just discussed together the hell that it would be if I was always I, and never could change to something grander than I?
 Oh no, no such immortality for me.
 I want it not.
 I want to advance.
 I want to change to better things.
 I want my ego to become grander and greater, and if it changes even by a fraction of consciousness, in other words if it grow and develop, it is no longer the same ego, and therefore is not immortal.
-Cannot you see it?
-Cannot you see the enormous, the wonderful promise, the beauty of it all, that we are not immortal, not changeless — always forever me?

 No immortality for me!
 Let me advance through unceasing change from less to ever greater things.
 Let me grow greater, let me leave my low-vaulted past and come out into the sunlight, into the very air, into the freedom, into the majesty of the eternal.

-REFERENCE: Letter XII, pp. 66-7
+Reference: Letter XII, pp. 66-7

 In regard to this question of kalpas and manvantaras and time-periods and Brahma’s Days and Nights, etc., there is a good deal of loose thinking, and always has been amongst our Theosophists even from the time of the first debate about the difference between kalpa and manvantara; and it is a strange thing that precisely because we know the master-key of analogy, it has been this master-key that has succeeded in producing so much loose thinking.